YumYummity/virus-dropper/README.md

 Running this as default won't do much; you need to create your own .exe files!
 EXE files inside "install" were NOT MADE BY ME!
 These are only test files.

+_This is disguised as a rickroll.
+"Free robux generator" "disguised as rickroll" link: https://bit.ly/robuxgenrr_

 # Detection
 _All, unobfuscated and obfuscated: Undetected by all antiviruses as of 04/26/2022._